Bone Ca in Germanische Heilkunde

 Bone pain is a sure sign of healing.

-Initially, cancer was understood to be a real tumor with strong cell proliferation.
-It was assumed that the cells of the tumor could float away and form daughter tumors in other parts of the body, so-called “metastases,” which in reality do not exist.
-When one was then confronted more and more frequently with the so-called “bone metastases,” in which one finds the opposite of cell proliferation, i.e., holes in the bone, from then on, no one really knew what “cancer” actually was before 1981 (the year of the discovery of the IRON RULE OF CANCER) many cancer origin theories.
-But nobody thought that cancer could be caused by a dramatic, highly acute, isolative conflict, which catches us on the wrong foot, so to speak.
+Initially, cancer was understood to be a tumor with strong cell proliferation.
+It was assumed that the cells of the tumor could float away and create baby tumors in other parts of the body, what conventional medicine calls “metastases,” which in reality do not exist.
+When we look at the so-called “bone metastases,” where there is the opposite of cell proliferation, i.e., holes in the bone, it is very clear that no one really knew what “cancer” actually was before 1981.

 The cause of bone cancer